Application Process

 Students interested in applying for part-time positions in the Computer Science Department need to:

-• Students who are interested in a Research Assistant position should contact faculty directly, either in person or in email.
-Our professors each research different branches of computer science, so it is recommended for students to look at the professors' profiles to see if they are interested in that line of research.
+- Students who are interested in a Research Assistant position should contact faculty directly, either in person or in email.
+Our professors each research different areas of computer science, so it is recommended for students to look at the professors' profiles to see if they are interested in that line of research.
 These profiles can be found on our Faculty Directory.

 Hiring Process

-Students must not begin working until they have been notified by the department office that their hire is authorized!
+Students must not begin working until they have been notified that their hire is authorized!

 As part of the hiring process, a CS profile is required.
 This profile can be created by logging in with one's BYU NetID and password to the CS Website.
 The professor or staff member can then find the student in our database and submit a hire request.

-Students who have not previously worked on campus will receive an email explaining the process to complete an I-9 at the Student Employment Office located in 2024 WSC.
+Students who have not previously worked on campus will receive an email explaining the process to complete an I-9 with the BYU Human Resources Operations Center located in 2024 WSC.
 Federal immigration regulations require each employee hired in the United States to prove their identity and eligibility to work by completing a Form I-9 at the time of hire.
 The Form I-9 must be completed before an employee is authorized to work.
 If the form is filled out late, your hire will be reported on the University’s monthly non-compliance report.
 BYU can be fined by the Department of Justice for each "late hire" in the event of an audit.
 You should not begin working and cannot be paid until this form has been filled out.
 Here is a list of acceptable documents for the I-9.
-You will need to make an appointment with Student Employment to complete this.

 Pay & Compensation